JonathanArrance/rackbrain/coreservices/controller/README.md

 make.sh - build the container

-run_container.sh - bring up a new backend-api container
+run_container.sh - bring up a new controller-api container

 stop_container.sh - stop the container and remove it